shmuelzon/esp32-ble2mqtt/README.md

       "aa:bb:cc:dd:ee:ff"
     ]
     ```
-* `services` - add an additional service or override an existing definition to
+* `services` - Add additional services or override a existing definitions to the
-  the ones grabbed automatically during build from http://www.bluetooth.org.
+  ones grabbed automatically during build from http://www.bluetooth.org.
+The
-  The value of each service is its name which will be used in the MQTT topic
+  value of each service is its name which will be used in the MQTT topic instead
-  instead of its UUID.
+  of its UUID.
 For example:

     ```json
     "services": {
       "00002f00-0000-1000-8000-00805f9b34fb": "RelayService"
     }
     ```
-* `characteristics` - add an additional characteristic or override an existing
+* `characteristics` - Add additional characteristics or override existing
-  definition to the ones grabbed automatically during build from
+  definitions to the ones grabbed automatically during build from
   http://www.bluetooth.org.
 The value of each service is its name which will be
   used in the MQTT topic instead of its UUID.
 For example: